Annihilate These Demons: Creation

 In 1970, artist Quamrul Hassan observed the then-president of Pakistan Yahya Khan at the Dacca Museum, East Pakistan (present-day Bangladesh National Museum, Dhaka, Bangladesh).
 According to Hassan, Khan looked "like a devil" at the time.
 Using this mental image as a reference, Hassan drew ten sketches of Khan during the non-cooperation movement in March 1971.
-He turned the sketches into posters with the title "জানোয়ারটা আবার আক্রমণ করতে পারে" (lit. 'this beast may attack again') and displayed them at the Shaheed Minar, Dacca on 23 March.
+He turned the sketches into posters with the title "জানোয়ারটা আবার আক্রমণ করতে পারে" (janowarta abar akromon korte pare, lit. 'this beast may attack again') and displayed them at the Shaheed Minar, Dacca on 23 March.
 Two days later, Operation Searchlight was launched in East Pakistan under Yahya Khan's order, leading to the start of the Bangladesh genocide.
 During the Bangladesh Liberation War, leaflets and posters were widely distributed to protest the genocide.

 During the war, the newly formed provisional government established an Art and Design Division in Calcutta, India (the capital-in-exile), appointing Quamrul Hassan as its director.
 While in this role, he designed two versions of the poster featuring Yahya Khan as a monstrous figure.
 In one version, Khan is depicted as a bloodthirsty demon with glowing red eyes and blood dripping from his fangs.
 In the other, he has ears resembling those of an elephant.
 Since Yahya Khan was the mastermind behind Operation Searchlight, Hassan chose to portray him, instead of the Pakistani president, as a beast, making the image a symbol of Pakistan's oppressive regime.
 The poster used red and black as its primary colors and red highlights were placed around Yahya's eyes and fangs.
 After completing the artwork, Hassan discussed potential titles with his subordinates.
-When they suggested the Bengali word জানোয়ার (janōẇar), he finalized "এই জানোয়ারদের হত্যা করতে হবে" (lit. 'these beasts must be killed') as the original title.
+When they suggested the Bengali word জানোয়ার (janōẇar), he finalized "এই জানোয়ারদের হত্যা করতে হবে" (ei janowarder hotta korte hobe, lit. 'these beasts must be killed') as the original title.
 At the time, janōẇar was a slang term which was rarely used in Bengali language, and was reserved for expressions of intense anger.
 A version of the poster was produced with the English text "Annihilate These Demons".